 Words and actions matter.
-For good or bad.
-That’s a pretty straight-forward principle, and I doubt many would argue with it.
-And they matter in a profound way, when they are spoken and demonstrated by leaders.
-They can turn the tide of a team in an instant.
+For better or worse.
+That is a rather obvious principle, and I doubt many people would disagree with it.
+And they have a significant impact when leaders speak and act on them.
+They have the power to quickly change the direction of a team.

 I’m an avid reader, and I read for pleasure as well as for professional growth.
 One of my favorite fiction authors is Stephen King.
 He has a way with words that I simply will never have.
 He can create beautiful landscapes and strong, profound feelings in a single sentence.
 I was reading a book of his the other day, and I was deeply impacted by this sentence: